Obsessive compulsive disorder (OCD)

 - cleaning and hand washing

-- checking – such as checking doors are locked or that the gas is off
+- checking – if doors are locked or the gas is off

 - hoarding